 1. Travel by coach

 It may seem a little unorthodox, but travelling from city to city using a coach will save you a lot of money.
 Travelling by road is an excellent option as you will get to see the wonder of England from the motorway.
 Check out sites like National Express for their amazing deals – they often have special prices for students travelling.
+Also, read our guide to how to do day trips in England by coach for more advice.

 2. Use the 16-25 Railcard